Post Fetaured Image

 Whether it’s titled “about me,” “profile,” “objective,” “summary” or something else similar, it’s important to provide an attention-grabbing introduction.
 After all, studies have shown hiring managers take an average of just 6 seconds to decide whether to put your resume in the “keep pile.”

-If you have a lot of experience, a resume summary statement will help you tie together an overall theme for your work.
+If you have a lot of years of experience, a resume summary statement will help you tie together an overall theme for your work.
 It’s also perfect for someone who is changing careers to education because it allows the applicant to highlight accomplishments from a previous career that would be relevant to your new teaching career.

 A resume objective statement is another option that may be better suited for your work experiences.
 In just a few sentences, you let the principal know: